-When my daughter 老大 (lǎodà / oldest child) was 3 years old, my sister made this interactive perpetual calendar to teach her how to keep track of the months, days, and seasons.
+When my daughter 老大 (lǎodà / oldest child) was 3 years old, my sister made this free Chinese calendar to teach her how to keep track of the months, days, and seasons.

-Now 老大 is 5 years old, and she still has fun updating it every month.
+Now 老大 is 5 years old, and she still has fun updating our interactive perpetual Chinese calendar every month.
 A perpetual calendar is convenient and effective for review because it can be reused month after month, year after year.
-My daughter can now assemble the calendar printable in a quick minute!
+My daughter can now assemble her Chinese calendar printable in a quick minute!

 As usual, we are happy to share this free printable with you in Chinese and English!